 Tenses are normally divided into simple and compound ones, the letter result from the union of the past participle and the conjugated form of the verb essere (to be) or avere (to have).
 Many students have come to be with doubts concerning the use of the one or the other auxiliary.

-The verbs that take the AUXLIARY AVERE are the transitive verbs that takes a direct object, for example:
+The verbs that take the auxiliary avere are the transitive verbs that take a direct object, for example:

 Ho fatto una torta stasera.
 I have made a cake tonight.